Analysis: Enforcing rules in air zone will stretch China's air force and navy

 | HONG KONG/BEIJING

-Regional military analysts and diplomats said China's network of air defense radars, surveillance planes and fighter jets would be stretched by extensive patrols across its Air Defense Identification Zone, roughly two-thirds the size of Britain.
+Regional military analysts and diplomats said China's network of air defence radars, surveillance planes and fighter jets would be stretched by extensive patrols across its Air Defence Identification Zone, roughly two-thirds the size of Britain.

 But some noted that even limited action could still spark alarm across a nervous region - and serve China's desire to pressure Japan.